giowe/system-metrics-collector/README.md

 [gandalf-image]: http://img.shields.io/badge/gandalf-approved-61C6FF.svg

 ### What is System Metrics Collector?
-System Metrics Collector is a tool that allows you to collect system information and send them to an Aws Lambda.
+System Metrics Collector is a tool that allows you to collect system information and upload them on a S3 bucket.
 System Metrics Collector is only compatible with Linux.
 We recommend you to use [metrics2xlsx](https://www.npmjs.com/package/metrics2xlsx) to visualize these data.